invzbl3/RestApiApplication/README.md

 Create a simple web application for company project management.

-Access to the application should be protected by a simple login process (user name and password, simple form).
-After logging in, the list of projects is displayed to the user and a menu with basic application operations (list of projects, new project, editing project, deleting the project).
+1) Access to the application should be protected by a simple login process (user name and password, simple form).

+2) After logging in, the list of projects is displayed to the user and a menu with basic application operations:

+- list of projects;
+- new project;
+- editing project;
+- deleting the project.

 It will be possible to map (add, remove) for the given project people who will work on the given project.
+It will also be possible to manage:

+- add;
+- subscribe;
-It will also be possible to manage (add, subscribe', edit') the list of people in the application.
+- edit the list of people in the application.

 Project data that needs to be recorded: